-Remarkably, DBS Hong Kong is now among the very limited banks in Hong Kong that allow remote opening for applicants.
+Remarkably, DBS Hong Kong is among the very limited banks in Hong Kong that allow a remote opening for applicants during Covid-19 pandemic.

 Particularly, when COVID-19 pandemic hit the Hong Kong economy in general and SMEs in particular, DBS Bank offered relief practices for SMEs.
-Prominent among measures, DBS Bank offers you a door of opportunity to open a bank account remotely during the hardship.
-The existence of video conferencing option in opening a bank account in Hong Kong with DBS Bank will make it easier for SMEs to access their expected bank account in a convenient manner.
-You can read more: DBS Hong Kong now supports remote bank account opening
+Prominent among measures, DBS Bank offers you a door of opportunity to open a bank account remotely during hardship.
+The existence of a video conferencing option in opening a bank account in Hong Kong with DBS Bank has made it easier for SMEs to access their expected bank account in a convenient manner.
+Still, the policy may be changed, depending on the bank at the time you apply.